Dem split on jobless benefits slows relief bill in Senate - WTMJ

 The package faces a solid wall of GOP opposition.

 The Senate voted 51-50 Thursday to begin debating the legislation, prevailing only with Vice President Kamala Harris tie-breaking vote.
-That nail-biter and a host of eleventh-hour deals Democratic leaders were cutting with rank-and-file lawmakers reflected the delicate task of moving the measure through the precariously divided chamber.
+That nail-biter and a host of eleventh-hour deals Democratic leaders were cutting with rank-and-file lawmakers reflected the delicate challenge of navigating the precariously divided chamber.

 The House version of the massive relief package provides $400 weekly emergency unemployment benefits — on top of regular state payments — through August.